Liam-F/SignLgRecognizer/README.md

 Sign Language Recognition System
 ===========================

 In this project, I will building a sign language recognition system using AI.
 Bla ... bla.
 This project is part of the [Artificial Intelligence Nanodegree](https://www.udacity.com/course/artificial-intelligence-nanodegree--nd889) program, from Udacity.
-You can check my report <a href="" target="_blank">here</a>
+You can check my report <a href="http://nbviewer.jupyter.org/github/ucaiado/SignLgRecognizer/blob/master/notebooks/asl_recognizer.ipynb" target="_blank">here</a>

 ### Install